 The CNRS is the corresponding Host Institution and hosts the project at the CEIAS.
 The EFEO and Humboldt University are the two other Host Institutions.
 L’Orientale is our Partner Organization.

-The CEIAS (Centre d’Études de l’Inde et de l’Asie du Sud—Centre for South Asian Studies) is the largest French research institute in social sciences dealing with the Indian subcontinent.
-Created in the mid-1950s by Louis Dumont, the Centre’s aim was to renew the study of South Asia by combining social science-based methods and findings with those of classical indology.
-CEIAS scholars come from a variety of different academic backgrounds, covering a wide range of fields—social anthropology, demography, geography, economic, social and intellectual history, ancient and modern literature, linguistics, philosophy and history of science, political science, religion, sociology—and more.
-As for CEIAS-specific activities, members work both individually and collaboratively, federating specialists from various backgrounds and fields to foster productive dialogue.
+The CEIAS (Centre d’Études de l’Inde et de l’Asie du Sud—Centre for South Asian Studies), now merged with the CEH and become on Januray 1st, 2023, the CESAH (Centre d’études asiatiques et himalayennes—Centre for South Asian and Himalayan Studies) is the largest French research institute in social sciences dealing with the Indian subcontinent.
+Created in the mid-1950s by Louis Dumont, the CEIAS aim was to renew the study of South Asia by combining social science-based methods and findings with those of classical indology.
+CESAH scholars come from a variety of different academic backgrounds, covering a wide range of fields—social anthropology, demography, geography, economic, social and intellectual history, ancient and modern literature, linguistics, philosophy and history of science, political science, religion, sociology—and more.
+As for CEASH-specific activities, members work both individually and collaboratively, federating specialists from various backgrounds and fields to foster productive dialogue.

 The EFEO (École française d’Extrême-Orient—French School of Asian Studies), a public institution under the aegis of the French Ministry of Higher Education and Research, is charged with the mission of studying the classical civilizations of Asia through the humanities and social sciences.
 From India to China and Japan, and covering all of Southeast Asia, the EFEO’s research areas include almost all the societies that have been under Indian or Chinese influence in the course of history.
 Leading scholars working either at one of the EFEO’s 18 centres and branch offices in Asia or at its headquarters in Paris carry out the EFEO’s research agenda and are involved in teaching at various institutions of higher learning, both in Paris and in Asia.
 The EFEO counts 42 tenured scholars, 25 members of its administrative team in Paris, and 65 local staff members spread over its various locations in Asia.